vindarel/abelujo/doc/dev/webscraping.rst

 This is where web scraping comes in.
-Web scraping is the practice of using a computer program to sift through a web page and gather the data that you need in a format most useful to you while at the same time preserving the structure of the data. (excerpt of
+Web scraping is the practice of using a computer program to sift through a web page and gather the data that you need in a format most useful to you while at the same time preserving the structure of the data. (excerpt of xxx)

 To scrap websites, we have to fire an HTTP request, get the response, parse it and extract the interesting fields.